anhhao135/ECE-148-Autonomous-Car/README.md

 Associated file: steering_client.py

-Similar to [throttle_client](#throttle_client), this node subscribes to the [steering](#Topics) topic and pass the singals to the hardware.
+Similar to [throttle_client](#throttle_client), this node subscribes to the [steering](#Topics) topic and pass the signals to the hardware.
+The steering servo is on **channel 1**.

 #### **camera_server**